Top 10 Tips: Heating a Garden Office

-Based on the experience of installing garden offices for hundreds of clients, here are ten top tips for deciding between the different ways to heat a garden studio, garden office, craft room or a summerhouse that’s not just for summer.
+Based on the experience of installing garden offices for hundreds of clients, here are ten top tips for deciding between the different ways to heat a garden office, studio, log cabin, outdoor hobby room or a summerhouse that’s not just for summer.

 2. Electric radiators are available in both traditional and modern styles.
 Like central heating radiators in the home, they are wall mounted but have an electric element instead.
 They are slower to heat up than convection heaters and offer slightly less temperature control, although they too can be linked to thermostats and timers to pre-warm your garden office.
 They are a much safer option in dusty environments like a woodwork shop as they have no exposed heating element.

 3. Electric oil filled radiators tend to be free standing, which offers usage flexibility but at the price of taking up floor space.
 The oil retains heat, maintaining warmth for longer after they are switched off, which again can be via a thermostat or timer.
 Breadth of choice and styling tends to be more limited than wall-mounted heaters as above, but they are low in cost and widely available with no installation required.